The Pillars of Creation

-Plot summary
+Plot

 Jennsen Rahl, Richard Rahl's half sister, has spent the first twenty years of her life running from her father, Darken Rahl.
 Born without any aspect of the gift of magic, Jennsen has been marked for death since birth.
 When her mother is apparently murdered by D'Haran assassins, she sets out with her new friend, Sebastian, to start her life over.
 Sebastian eventually reveals that he is a spy for the Imperial Order.
 He speaks convincingly of the Order's goals concerning the fair treatment of all humanity and the elimination of magic.
 Above all else, he esteems Emperor Jagang.
 In equal measure, he despises Richard Rahl, who he claims has brought on war with an invasion of the Old World after bringing down the Barriers separating the sections of the known world.

 Meanwhile, another sibling of Richard's, Oba Rahl, suffers under an abusive mother on the family farm.
 Oba imagines himself as energetic and the possessor of a healthy curiosity.
 His inquisitive nature manifests itself especially through pleasure in watching things die under his hand.
 Oba does not know that he, along with Jennsen, is pristinely ungifted and immune to magic.
 His mother sends him to a nearby sorceress to buy medicine, and, during the purchase, he begins to menace the magic user.
 Her attempts to defend herself with magic fail and Oba kills her brutally.
 During the fight, Oba surrenders to a voice in his mind that promises invincibility in return for obedience.
 After returning home, Oba kills his mother and resolves to see the world.
 He can travel comfortably with the funds he looted from the sorceress.

 Jennsen wants to find another sorceress, the sister of the one Oba killed, and who had previously helped Jennsen and her mother.
 Along with Sebastian, she travels to the People's Palace, capital of the D'Haran empire.
 There she learns that the sorceress she seeks lives in a deadly enchanted swamp.
 After Sebastian is detained by D'Haran guards, a friendly stranger named Tom helps a desperate Jennsen to the swamp.
 She safely reaches the sorceress' home, her natural immunity to magic protecting her through the swamp, but only learns that nothing can be done to save her from Lord Rahl.
 She leaves, disappointed.
 However, upon returning to the People's Palace, she cleverly rescues Sebastian.
 He convinces her that she should visit Emperor Jagang, leader of the Imperial Order.